ongyx/sandboxrepo/README.md

 # •New repositories!!!•
 The whole point of [spkg](https://github.com/sn3ksoftware/sandpkg) was to enable external repository support for pulling software.
 Now you can, too!
-Create a RELEASE file in your repo under a "openterm" or a "libterm" folder, whichever platform you want to support.
+Create a RELEASE file in your repo in the Master branch under a "openterm" or a "libterm" folder, whichever platform you want to support.
 The RELEASE file is crucial as it contains a list of all programs in the repo.